All Episodes

 You have to ask how many Americans understand that Congress is now run by Democrats.

-How many of them think that Congress is just an extension of the White House and are blaming it on Republicans?
+How many of them think that Congress is just an extension of the White House and are blaming it on Rip?

 Well, you don't know.

-But I think one of the keys here, uh, that it in every call I get, and every comment I get with people talking about this, whether it's here on the program or uh in my uh in my highly focused uh uh personal and private life, it's the gasoline price.
+But I think one of the keys here that in every call I get and every comment I get with people talking about this, whether it's here on the program or in my highly focused personal and private life, it's the gasoline price.

 It is simply a golden opportunity for the Republican Party here to really make some big hay.

-I'll give you what I'm thinking about after I come back from a brief timeout.
+I'll give you what I'm thinking about after I come back for a brief time out.

-It was traveling from Chicago to Charlotte aboard Fort Marcy Airlines When the when the pilot's first officer announced that they were experiencing controllability issues with the pitch of the MD 80.
+He was traveling from Chicago to Charlotte aboard Fort Marcy Airlines when the pilot's first officer announced that they were experiencing controllability issues with the pitch of the MD-80.

 And so Fort Marcy Airlines had to put down at Lambert Field in St. Louis.

-And we found out that one of the things that happened during the flight was that in the back of one of these dinky little old MD 80s is a r is a rear door underneath the fuselage, and it'll come down.
+And we found out that one of the things that happened during the flight was that in the back of one of these dinky little old MD-80s is a rear door underneath the fuselage, and it'll come down.

-And you can put out a you can you can put the uh the exit slide, the emergency slide.
+And you can put the exit slide, the emergency slide.

 It deployed.